NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/error-handling.md

 # Handling errors

-Hardhat Ignition takes different approaches to error handling depending on the kind of error its dealing with.
-This guide explains them in detail.
+There are many reasons that con lead to a failure when operating a smart contract.
+Hardhat Ignition uses different approaches for error handling depending on the error type.
+This guide explains these methods thoroughly.

 ## Contract errors

-Interacting with a smart contract can lead to it failing and reverting.
-Hardhat Ignition handles them with two different techniques.
+When interacting with a smart contract, there are always some chances that it might fail and revert.
+Hardhat Ignition handles these situations using two strategies.

-First, before sending a transaction, Hardhat Ignition runs a simulation of it.
-If the simulation fails, the execution gets interrupted.
+When it comes to catching errors and reverts, Hardhat Ignition starts by running a simulation of every transaction.
+If this simulation doesn't succeed, the execution stops.
 All you need to do to continue your deployment in this case is rerunning Hardhat Ignition.
-If your simulation still fail, you can consider [deleting a previous execution](#deleting-a-previous-execution).
+If the simulation failure persists, you might want to consider [deleting a previous execution](#deleting-a-previous-execution) from the journal, and trying again.

-While simulations catch most errors, sometimes a transaction simulation can be successful, and it still reverts.
-In those cases Hardhat Ignition won't send a new transaction automatically.
-Instead, you need to [delete the previous execution](#deleting-a-previous-execution) and rerun the deployment.
+While simulations catch most errors, sometimes a transaction simulation can be successful, and the network execution still reverts.
+Hardhat Ignition won't send a new transaction automatically in those cases.
+Instead, you need to [wipe the previous execution](#wiping-a-previous-execution) and rerun the deployment.

-### Deleting a previous execution.
+### Wiping a previous execution

-Hardhat Ignition uses a journal to record everything it does, and the results of its operations.
-This allows it to resume a previous execution.
+Hardhat Ignition uses a journal to record every execution step it performs, as well as the results of each of them.
+This allows it to resume a previous execution when needed.
 As soon as a `Future` starts its execution, it will be recoreded into the journal.

-This means that if you need to change how a `Future` gets defined to recover from an error, you will need to delete its previous execution from the journal.
-You can do this by running
+This means that if the way a `Future` was defined is what's causing an error, you will need to wipe the `Future` object's previous execution from the journal, since its definition changed.
+You can use the `ignition wipe` task for this, by providing it with a deployment ID **and** a future ID.

 ```sh
 npx hardhat ignition wipe deploymentId futureId